martinraynov/docker-traefik/README.md

 You can check the containers that are routed via the Traefik application by going to http://127.0.0.1:8081/dashboard/

+## Prerequirements

+You must have a working docker swarm stack installed on your machine to use the commands

 ## Start the container

 ```bash